northeastern-cosmo/website/README.md

 ## Usage

-This site uses the static site generator `Jeykll`.
+This site uses the static site generator `Jekyll`.
 Please install it in order to develop this website.

 Jekyll works by taking a template that you write and generating HTML and CSS from it.
 If you're trying to modify the site, you'll want to start at the root level files: